 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Tularosa has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Tularosa has few renters and college students.
 But the biggest reason it is quieter in Tularosa than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Tularosa may be for you.

-Being a small village, Tularosa does not have a public transit system used by locals to get to and from work.
+Tularosa is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Tularosa citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-19.62% of adults 25 and older in Tularosa have a college degree.
+The percentage of adults in Tularosa who are college-educated is close to the national average for all communities of 21.84%: 19.62% of the adults in Tularosa have a bachelor's degree or advanced degree.

 The per capita income in Tularosa in 2022 was $20,440, which is lower middle income relative to New Mexico, and low income relative to the rest of the US.
 This equates to an annual income of $81,760 for a family of four.
 However, Tularosa contains both very wealthy and poor people as well.